 27 The (Gemini) sons of Jacob came upon the (red radius) slain, and spoiled the city, because they had defiled their (Castor) sister.

-because they had defiled their sister; one of them had done it, which is imputed to them all, they not restraining him from it, when it was in their power; and perhaps approving of it, and made a laugh of and jest at it; or however did not punish him for it. the punishment clearly does not fit the crime.
+Because they had defiled their sister; one of them had done it, which is imputed to them all, they not restraining him from it, when it was in their power; and perhaps approving of it, and made a laugh of and jest at it; or however did not punish him for it.
+Thus they all became guilty.
+See Joshua 7:1,11,12 22:20 Matthew 2:20.
+But more than that, it was kill or be killed according to Jasher.

 28 They took their (Aries) sheep, and their (Taurus) oxen, and their (Aries) asses, and that which was in the city, and that which was in the field,